simonsvaras/PM_solution/PM_Solution_BE/README.md

 - `POST /api/sync/all?full={bool}&since={timestamp?}` – sync all issues globally.
 - `POST /api/sync/projects/{projectId}/repositories` – sync a single project.
 - `POST /api/sync/projects/{projectId}/issues?full={bool}` – sync issues for one project.
+- `POST /api/sync/projects/{projectId}/milestones` – sync milestones for the GitLab project and store them under the mapped namespace project.
 - `POST /api/sync/projects/{projectId}/reports` – sync report entries for the repositories assigned to the project (optional `from`, `to`, `sinceLast`).
 - `POST /api/sync/reports` – sync report entries for all repositories (optional `from`, `to`, `sinceLast`).
 - `GET /api/projects/{projectId}/reports/detail?from={iso?}&to={iso?}&internUsername={username?}` – aggregated timelog hours per